Learn About Male Pattern Baldness

 Toronto, ON, CA

 Antonio Finelli practices in Toronto, Canada.
-Finelli and is rated as an Elite expert by MediFind in the treatment of Male Pattern Baldness.
+Mr. Finelli is rated as an Elite expert by MediFind in the treatment of Male Pattern Baldness.
 His top areas of expertise are Prostate Cancer, Renal Cell Carcinoma (RCC), Male Pattern Baldness, Nephrectomy, and Prostatectomy.

 What is the outlook (prognosis) for Male Pattern Baldness?